-Then mix in the sweetners, in this case honey and raw sugar.
-You want to the sugar to mostly dissolve.
-But little crunchy bits of sugar are a sweet thing.
+Then mix in the sweeteners, in this case, honey and raw sugar.
+You want the sugar to mostly dissolve.
+But little crunchy bits of sugar is a sweet thing.

 Then add about 1/3 of a large egg that has been beaten.
 We save the other 2/3 of the egg for an egg wash.
-But if you want add all of the egg at this point.
+But if you would like to add all of the egg at this point.
 And give a good mix.

 Now mix in the dry milk, salt and baking powder.

 Dump in the all-purpose flour and use your hands to mix it in.
 You want it to have a course uneven texture.
 You now have your crumb topping.

 When your dough balls are ready, roll them into balls and brush with egg or milk.
 We used egg.
 And top with crumb mixture.

 Note: Instead of egg or milk mix cornstarch with water and brush on to the dough balls.
 The main purpose of the egg, milk, or cornstarch it so that the crumb topping sticks to the dough.

 Place your dough balls on a sheet pan lined with parchment paper and add more crumb mixture and press them kind of flat.
 The more crumb topping, the better.

 Start preheating your oven to 350 F and let them rise until they have almost doubled in size.

 Place them in the oven and cook for twenty minutes.
 At about, the fifteen-minute mark turn your sheet pan around 180 degrees.
 So that they brown evenly.
 For this batch we forgot to do that and some more brown than others.
 If you have a convection oven this is not as big of an issue.
 Also after the fifteen-minute mark keep a close eye on them.
 With all of the sugar in the topping, they can go from brown to burn rather quickly.